 Some other ingredients worth mentioning:

 Prebiotics via GOS: These are galactooligosaccharides, which are dietary prebiotics that help promote a healthy gut microbiome through benefits to intestinal microbiota and gut barrier function.
 Research shows that prebiotics in infant formula are beneficial for digestion and reducing the rates of gas and colic (and they are more effective than probiotics, see references).
 Note that whole cream A2 goat milk also naturally contains an abundance of prebiotics, giving this formula some very high digestibility for sensitive tummies.

 Fluoride: Kendamil doesn't add fluoride to their goat formulas, though it is naturally present in very small amounts (less than 0.1 mg per 100g of formula).

 Kendamil Goat Stages: Ingredient Differences

-2. Kendamil Goat Stage 2 versus Stage 3: There are a couple small main differencess between Kendamil Goat Stages 2 and 3.
-Stage 3 reduces the prebiotics content substantially relative to both Stages 1 and 2, increases the iron content, and slightly increases the fat and lowers the protein (all only by about 1%).
-We were surprised that they didn't increase the protein to fat and carbohydrate ratio, which is generally higher with Stage 3 formulas.
-A second difference is that the Stage 3 no longer includes taurine (an amino acid), inositol (a carbocyclic sugar), or choline (an essential nutrient most similar to B vitamins).
+2. Kendamil Goat Stage 2 versus Stage 3: There are a couple of small main differences between Kendamil Goat Stages 2 and 3.
+Stage 3 reduces the prebiotics content substantially relative to both Stages 1 and 2, increases the iron content, slightly increases the fat, and lowers the protein (all only by about 1%).
+We were surprised that they didn't increase the protein-to-fat and carbohydrate ratio, which is generally higher with Stage 3 formulas.
+A second difference is that Stage 3 no longer includes taurine (an amino acid), inositol (a carbocyclic sugar), or choline (an essential nutrient most similar to B vitamins).

 Kendamil Goat Formula Nutritional Analysis